 The Kreeger Museum opened its doors to the public on June 1, 1994.
 The Board of Directors appointed Judy A. Greenberg as the founding Director.
 Greenberg has provided vision and conceptual leadership and has been responsible for originating innovative programs involving art, architecture and music for the museum and the Washington, DC community.

 The mission of The Kreeger Museum is to enhance the understanding and appreciation of art, architecture and music.
-The goal is to continually strive for excellence by presenting temporary exhibitions, public programs, educational initiatives and collaborations that relate to the museum's mission.
+This objective serves as the overarching guideline for our educational programs and initiatives, lectures, panel discussions, gallery talks and exhibitions.